fbpx

 In Memory of Christopher Charles Duffield

-Guest blog from Chris Duffield’s best friend Mark and his support dog Ben:
+Guest blog from Chris Duffield’s best friend Mark, his mother Charlotte and his support dog Ben:

 He always had companion dogs or cats and called them his fur babies.
 In fact, after his diagnosis is when he found Ben (possibly was a godsend knowing how much he’d need Ben).
 Ben quickly became his support and service dog, helping him with his daily struggles of balance, walking, and companionship in general.